Positive Psychology Practitioner Guidelines

 What is a Positive Psychology Practitioner?

-A Positive Psychology Practitioner is someone who applies Positive Psychology in a professional practice such as coaching, training, facilitation, mentoring, teaching, research, counselling, and psychotherapy.
-A Positive Psychology Practitioner should hold at least a UK level 3 qualification in Positive Psychology (or the equivalent) and possess the research skills required to draw on evidence-based approaches when working with their clients.
-They should also hold a recognised and reputable qualification in their area/s of Positive Psychology Practice (e.g. certificate, degree or diploma).
+A Positive Psychology Practitioner is someone who applies Positive Psychology in a professional practice using a modality such as coaching, training, facilitation, and research.
+They are educated on the subject areas of Positive Psychology (e.g. Strengths, Authenticity, Resilience, Positive Emotions, Motivation) and are able to psychoeducate their clients and facilitate positive interventions with their clients in one or more of these areas.
+They should hold at least a UK level 3 qualification in Positive Psychology Practice (or the equivalent) and posses the research skills required to draw on evidence-based client engagement.
+They should also possess the observation, listening, reflective, and critical thinking skills required for case study work (i.e. needs analysis, case formulation, thematic analysis), and hold a recognised and reputable qualification in their area/s of Positive Psychology Practice (e.g. certificate, diploma, or degree).

-A Positive Psychology client is an individual or organisation who engages in Positive Psychology Interventions with a qualified practitioner whether paid or otherwise.
-Interventions may include coaching, training, facilitation, mentoring, therapeutic, or psycho-educational skills and approaches.
+A Positive Psychology client is an individual or organisation who engages with a qualified Positive Psychology Practitioner whether paid or otherwise.
+The relationship is contracted with respect for the below Code of Ethics.

 Code of Ethics & Professional Conduct